soldasim/BOSS.jl/README.md

 ## Plotting

 A simple plotting script is provided to visualize the optimization process using the Plots.jl package.
-To use this feature pass the `Plots` module via the `BOSS.PlotOptions` structure to the BOSS algorithm.
+Use the `PlotCallback` to utilize this feature.

 ## Examples

-See https://github.com/Sheld5/BOSS.jl/tree/master/scripts for example usage.
+See the [documentation](https://soldasim.github.io/BOSS.jl/dev/example/) for example usage.

+## References

+[1] Bobak Shahriari et al. “Taking the human out of the loop: A review of Bayesian optimization”.
+In: Proceedings of the IEEE 104.1 (2015), pp. 148–175

 ## Citation